-It is not yet clear what the implications of V2G are for the lifetime of the car batteries, as constantly charging and discharging a car battery might proof to be very unfavorable for the lifetime of batteries.
+It is not yet clear what the implications of V2G are for the lifetime of the car batteries, as constantly charging and discharging a car battery might prove to be very unfavourable for the expected lifetime of EV batteries, which are the most expensive part of the electric vehicle at the moment.
 The question is then what the minimal price a car owner has to receive, in order to make the offering of car-energy a profitable business case.

 V2G technology is extensively investigated at the University of Delaware by Professor Kempton.
-The University of Delaware is making a small number of BMW Mini-E EVs available for lease as part of an ongoing vehicle-to-grid (V2G) demonstration project [53].
+The University of Delaware is making a small number of BMW Mini-E EVs available for lease as part of an ongoing vehicle-to-grid (V2G) demonstration project [56].
 The Grid on Wheels program will lease the vehicles for \$3,600 per year, for two years.
-If the car is kept plugged in most of the time when not driving, owners can earn payments of roughly \$100 per month [53].
+If the car is kept plugged in most of the time when not driving, owners can earn payments of roughly \$100 per month [56].
 In response to signals from the grid operator, a vehicle can discharge its battery in order to help keep the grid stable.

 BMW built a few hundred units of the Mini-E, which uses a powertrain from AC Propulsion, in 2009-2010.
-The company moved on to the ActiveE and its new production EV, the i3, but the Mini-E is handy for V2G applications, because it was built with a bidirectional charger [53].
+The company moved on to the ActiveE and its new production EV, the i3, but the Mini-E is handy for V2G applications, because it was built with a bidirectional charger [56].